Eventual-Inc/daft-launcher/README.md

 ## Operation Modes

-Daft Launcher supports two modes of operation:
+Daft CLI supports two modes of operation:
 - **Provisioned**: Automatically provisions and manages Ray clusters in AWS
 - **BYOC (Bring Your Own Cluster)**: Connects to existing Ray clusters in Kubernetes